carbonplan/zarr-layer/README.md

 })
 ```

-The data will be reprojected to Web Mercator for display.
+The data will be reprojected to Web Mercator for display using GPU-accelerated mesh reprojection powered by [@developmentseed/raster-reproject](https://github.com/developmentseed/deck.gl-raster).
 Find proj4 strings at [epsg.io](https://epsg.io/) or in your dataset's metadata.

 ## queries